ctcaulfield/funlights/README.md

 * Incorporate webcam and button into device to use webcam as source for the initial photo
 * Incoporate LCD panel into device to display instructions/feedback to the user

-# Final project deliverable - November 8
+# Final project deliverable - December 4

 **Hardware Constraints**